-In the UK, the Green Book [18] provides guidance on the use of discounting and includes adjustments for environmental assessments.
-The Green Book encourages assessors to undertake a sensitivity analysis which includes excluding any account for a 'pure time preference' when considering intergenerational effects which "could include irreversible changes to the natural environment" [18].
+In the UK, the Green Book [19] provides guidance on the use of discounting and includes adjustments for environmental assessments.
+The Green Book encourages assessors to undertake a sensitivity analysis which includes excluding any account for a 'pure time preference' when considering intergenerational effects which "could include irreversible changes to the natural environment" [19].
 Furthermore, the Green Book advocates for excluding the 'wealth effect' when considering risks to health and life.

-The Stern Review [19], which in large part informed the development of the Green Book, included an allowance of 0.1% for the possibility of catastrophic risk and suggested that such estimate represents a generous allowance [23].
-Similarly, representatives at the World Bank have argued that a 0% discount rate should be used in the assessment of climate-sensitive projects, particularly those with long-term impacts.
-This recommendation reflects the view that future generations should not be disadvantaged in the evaluation of investments aimed at mitigating climate change, given the existential threat it poses and the uncertainty around long-term economic growth [24].
+The Stern Review [20], which in large part informed the development of the Green Book, included an allowance of 0.1% for the possibility of catastrophic risk and suggested that such estimate represents a generous allowance [23].

 Several countries, including the UK and France, have adopted a 'declining discount rate' approach in policy-making.
 This method involves applying higher discount rates to near-term costs and benefits, and lower rates to long-term costs and benefits.
 In comparison to constant discount rates, declining discount rates give more weight to the welfare of future generations.
 In doing so, declining discount rates go some way to addressing concerns about intergenerational inequality.
 This approach is also better suited to accounting for increased uncertainty over longer time horizons, which are particularly relevant when dealing with long-term issues like climate change.

-Whilst discounting was historically intended to be applied to fiscal costs, measured in pounds and dollars, some authors have proposed approaches for interpreting discounting to physical carbon emissions [25] [2].
-Criticisms have been raised insofar as how this application this would divorce the relationship between emissions and their physical climate outcomes and to this end invalidate any claim to physical equivalence [26].
+Whilst discounting was historically intended to be applied to fiscal costs, measured in pounds and dollars, some authors have proposed approaches for interpreting discounting to physical carbon emissions [24] [9] [2].
+Criticisms have been raised insofar as how this application this would divorce the relationship between emissions and their physical climate outcomes and to this end invalidate any claim to physical equivalence [25].